appbaseio/Docs/content/docs/concepts/databrowser.md

 prevTitle: "Data Model"
 ---

-Data Browser is a WYSIWG GUI for adding, modifying and viewing your appbase.io app's data.
+Data Browser is a WYSIWYG GUI for adding, modifying and viewing your appbase.io app's data.

 Data is stored as JSON documents in a **type**.
 You can read more about the data schema [here](/concepts/datamodel.html#appbase-data-schema).